 - Edamame: you can find these packaged (frozen), ready to steam in the microwave, and then they are ready to enjoy!

 - Sweet potato crisps: thinly slice sweet potatoes, add some olive oil, salt and pepper and bake until crisp.
 Parsnip fries are also a great idea, made the same way!
 Recipes to check out: Salt and Vinegar Roasted Sweet Potatoes and Parsnip Fries.

-- Roasted cauliflower: you won’t believe how easy and good this can be!
-Cut into bite size pieces, add a little olive oil, salt and pepper (adding ground cumin is great too!) and roast for 25-30 minutes.
-Recipe to check out: Curry Roasted Cauliflower.
+- Roasted cauliflower (or other roasted veggies): you won’t believe how easy and good this can be!
+Cut into bite size pieces, add a little olive oil, salt and pepper (and other favorite seasonings!) and roast for 20-25 minutes.
+Recipe to check out: Curry Roasted Cauliflower & Carrots or Broccoli Poppers.

-For even more ideas, select "snacks ideas" from the Eat REAL America menu bar.
-We hope this makes it a little easier to make smart REAL food choices when you need a snack, whether at home or on the go!
+As you can see, there is no excuse for being stuck without good snack options!
+For even more ideas, go to the Snack Ideas on the Eat REAL America website.
+We hope this makes it a little easier to make smart REAL food choices when you need a snack, whether at home or on the go.

 Do you have great-tasting REAL food snack ideas that make your life easier?